Click on the links below to view our stationery lists.

 School Bank Account

-Please note that we have changed our bank from ANZ to ASB.
-Our new account number is below, when making payments please use your child’s name as a reference and if possible a short description of what you are paying so that we can ensure we credit the right invoice.
+Our ASB account number is below, when making payments please use your child’s name as a reference and if possible a short description of what you are paying so that we can ensure we credit the right invoice.
 Eg. swim, camp, pcopy, dona

 We will be sending out statements each term so that you are aware of what has been paid or is still outstanding.